raiment-studios/monorepo/source/projects/adventure/02-snow-globe/README.md

 3. She gets to a cabin in the forest
 4. When she interacts with this, a pop-up storyline appears.
 It is Logan's cabin.
 She must make a choice.

+### Design decisions

+**The player controls a single protagonist.** While the game incorporates simulation elements similar to Dwarf Fortress or Rimworld, Raiment is a single-player adventure game rather than a management game.
+The player only has _indirect_ control is given to the player over other actors.
+The primary "management" activity is in setting up the initial deck used to initialize the world.

 ## FAQ

 🚧 TODO